 Japan Resume and Rirekisho Writing Guide

-Working abroad sounds like an adventure to many people.
+Overseas career sounds like an adventure to many people.
 However, it requires thorough preparation, starting with a successful application.
-Work in Japan requires more than just the obvious Japanese cover letter and Japan resume writing and translation.
-You will face issues that did not even cross your mind when you become interested in Japanese jobs.
+Work in Japan requires more than just the obvious Japan resume or Rirekisho and Japan cover letter writing and translation.
+You will face issues that did not even cross your mind when you become interested in employment in Japan.

 Do not underestimate the influence a Japan resume and Rirekisho can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 In Japan, the term resume is used instead of CV.
 In short, the resume is a Japan-style CV, which details the most recent job first and highlights the main aspects of your career.
 It is less structured, in a narrative style and more brief than a CV.
 It is also more subjective.